Committed Philadelphia Bicycle Accident Lawyer

 Car Accidents: Car accident claims are generally paid out by the at-fault driver’s liability insurance carrier.
 Obtaining an adequate settlement generally requires skilled negotiation, and if that doesn’t work, a lawsuit must be filed.
-Unless you have been trained in personal injury law, it is very likely that you don’t realize the full value of your claim.
+Unless you have been trained in injury law, it is very likely that you don’t realize the full value of your claim.

 Truck Accidents: Truck accidents often result in devastating long-term injuries, because of the ease with which a truck can crush an automobile or a motorcycle.
 In the case of commercial trucks, liability is often based on a regulatory violation by the truck driver.
 In some cases, it is possible to file a claim against the trucking company as well as the driver.

-Medical Malpractice: Medical malpractice is one of the most frightening kinds of personal injury, because of the immense trust we are forced to place in doctors.
+Medical Malpractice: Medical malpractice is one of the most frightening kinds of injury, because of the immense trust we are forced to place in doctors.
 Unfortunately, it is also one of the most common forms of personal injury.
 In some cases, you might even have trouble tracing your injury back to medical malpractice.

 SEPTA Accidents: The Southeastern Pennsylvania Transit Authority (SEPTA) operates bus, train, and trolley lines in Greater Philadelphia.
 Quite a number of bus and train accidents occur every year, and the number of people injured has been increasing annually.
 You will need an experienced SEPTA lawyer to help you file a claim against the government.

-Slip and Fall Accidents: Slip and fall accidents are among the most common forms of personal injury, and they disproportionately affect the elderly.
+Slip and Fall Accidents: Slip and fall accidents are among the most common forms of injury, and they disproportionately affect the elderly.
 If your accident occurred on someone else’s property, including a business, you have the right to expect the owner or occupier to repair on-site dangers or warn visitors of them.

 Dog Bites: In Pennsylvania, a dog owner is liable for injuries caused by a dog, even if the dog had never acted aggressively before.
 Dog bite claims are normally paid out by homeowner’s or renter’s insurance policies.
 Sometimes, these damages are intangible – children can suffer lifelong psychological damage from a dog attack, and even adults might be left with a lifelong fear of dogs.